tamht432/F5-TTS-Vietnamese/README.md

 # F5-TTS-Vietnamese
 Fine-tuning pipline for training a Vietnamese speech synthesis model using the F5-TTS architecture.

+## Tips for training
+- 100 hours of data is good enough for a Text-to-Speech model in Vietnamese with specific voices.
+However, to achieve optimal performance for voice cloning across diverse voices, I think more data is needed.
+I fine-tuned an F5-TTS version on a dataset of about 1000 hours, and the results were excellent for voice cloning.
+- It’s crucial to have a large number of speaker hours with highly accurate transcriptions - the more, the better.
+This allows other speaker sets to generalize well, leading to a lower WER after training and reducing hallucinations.

 ## Installation

 ### Create a separate environment if needed